wikiknights/cs-materials/src/intro-to-c/debugging/general-debugging.md

 ```

 Why isn't my program printing anything?
 Maybe something is going wrong inside of the loop?
 Let me put in a few print statements toward the end of the loop and see what they show.

+In the `pennies` check, I'll print two decimal places to see how many cents I have left, then at the end of the loop, I'll print 20 decimals places.
+It's more than I need, but maybe it will show me something I'm missing.

 ``` c
 #include <stdio.h>